Adityavihaan/Hypeman/README.md

 **Hypeman** is a minimal terminal tool that shows a random motivational quote and ASCII/digital art every time you open your terminal.
 It's built for people who live in the CLI and want a little personal boost when they start working.

+Note - This app has no means to compete with any similar app that existed when i created this app i just got a idea and made something.
+That's all

 ---

 ## Features